How to Force Remove Directory in Linux? [Step-by-Step]

 How do you force delete a directory?

-You can delete a directory forcefully by executing the “rm -rf DIRECTORY_NAME” command in the command prompt.
+To delete a directory forcefully, execute the rm -rf DIRECTORY_NAME command in the command prompt.

 How do you force delete a file in Linux?

-If you want to delete a file forcefully in Linux, execute the “rm -rf FILE_NAME” command in the Ubuntu terminal.
+To delete a file forcefully in Linux, execute the rm -rf FILE_NAME command in the Ubuntu terminal.

 How do I delete a directory in Linux without permission?